fitzgeraldkd/blog-posts/making-the-most-of-dsa-practice/dsa-practice.md

 One of my favorite things about using a test framework is that tests can be automatically re-run every time the files are saved.
 As I'm coding, I keep an eye on the terminal in case any changes I made have unexpected results (good or bad).

+The full test code I wrote can be viewed in [this GitHub repository](https://github.com/fitzgeraldkd/blog-posts/blob/main/making-the-most-of-dsa-practice/examples/Stack.test.js).

 ### Writing Code

 The time it takes to write tests can give you some time to think about the task at hand and ponder possible solutions.
 By the time I finish writing tests I typically have an idea of how to start my code, but if not I take more time to think on it.
-For complex problems, either drawing diagrams or sketching out notes can help a lot too!
-If the tests can be tackled piecemeal, focus on one task at a time to get closer to your end goal.
+For complex problems, it may help to draw some diagrams, sketching out notes, or maybe implement [rubber duck debugging](https://rubberduckdebugging.com/)! *Pair programming with a human is an acceptable substitute if a duck is not available.* If the tests can be tackled piecemeal, focus on one task at a time to get closer to your end goal.

 Let's say I'm working on the `pop` method of the stack class that we wrote tests for above.
 This method has two separate tests it needs to pass.
 For the first test we need to remove the top item of the stack, so let's start there: